Corissalea/KQL-and-Workbooks/README.md

-# Azure AD Presentations and Workbooks
+# Entra ID and Workbooks
-Sharing presentation slides and workbook templates that can be useful to others to learn more about Azure Active Directory!
+Sharing KQL queries, presentation slides and workbook templates that can be useful to others to learn more about Entra ID and KQL.